bwRavencl/ControllerBuddy/README.md

 In addition a built-in On-Screen Keyboard is provided, that can either be controlled via special actions bound to controller buttons or via the mouse cursor.

+Both the status overlay and the On-Screen Keyboard can be displayed as overlays inside OpenVR-based applications.
+(Windows only)

 For maximum platform-independence ControllerBuddy was implemented as a Java application, supporting all three major operating systems Windows, Mac OS X and Linux when running as a server.
 When running as a client currently only Windows is supported.

 #### Architecture: